drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/02.install-update/01.using-composer/docs.md

 possible in part by the PHP Framework Interoperability Group (FIG) and [PSR-4] for autoloading of class files.

->  Dependency management is not a new concept and not alone to PHP.
+>  Dependency management is not a new concept and not unique to PHP.
 NPM for NodeJS,
 >  Bower for front end libraries, Bundler/Gems for Ruby, PIP for Python, Maven for
 >  Java and so forth.